-In the second format, the first symbol is defined as referencing the same word as the second symbol, which must be defined previously.
+In the second format, the first symbol is defined as referencing the word at the address of the second symbol, optionally plus or minus a displacement (example: $\underline{\text{DEFINE}}$ a,b+10,p).
+The second symbol must be defined previously.
 Beware that if the already defined symbol (the second <symbol> parameter) is located in the data bank (P/D parameter set to D), the P/D parameter must be set to D for the new symbol too, otherwise the BRF-Linker will output an error message indicating a reference to an undefined symbol.